Fritz Wagner, PhD, FAICP

 The Northwest Center for Livable Communities continues work on indicators in collaboration with the Washington State Office of Growth Management Services and with Jefferson Parish, Louisiana.
 The work in Jefferson parish focuses on design/build in cooperation with the Department of Landscape Architecture.

 Wagner, F.W. and Regent Cabana.
 The International Faces of Urban Sprawl: Lessons Learned from North America.
-University of Waterloo, Canada, 2006.
+University of Waterloo, Canada, 2006, 320 pages.